-ESJWQC monitors EC, pH, dissolved oxygen, temperature, and nitrate + nitrate as N annually.
+ESJWQC monitors EC, pH, dissolved oxygen, temperature, and nitrate as nitrogen (as N) annually.
 TDS and other constituents are monitored every five years.
-TDS was recorded in July 2022 for five of the eight principal monitoring wells in the GQTMP that are located in the Merced Subbasin.
-For the remaining three sites, the most recent EC field measurements collected by the ESJWQC were used to estimate TDS.
+TDS was recorded in July 2023 for one of the nine principal monitoring wells in the GQTMP that are located in the Merced Subbasin (ESJQC00043, which is new to the network).
+Wells are on a five-year cycle for direct measurement of TDS, with most having been last recorded directly in 2022.
+For the remaining eight sites, the most recent EC field measurements collected by the ESJWQC were used to estimate TDS.
 The most recent TDS observations (whether direct or estimated) for Merced GSP representative wells are summarized in Table 2-7.
-None of the wells with reported data have measured or estimated TDS concentrations above the
+None of the wells with reported data have measured or estimated TDS concentrations above the MT.

-MT.
 Three wells show a TDS concentration that is above the MO and IM.
-Note that for the 14 complementary wells (identified with GQTMP Well ID beginning with "C"), only two (C42 and C43) had TDS or EC data reported in GAMA for the reporting period.
+Note that for the 14 complementary wells (identified with GQTMP Well ID beginning with "C"), three had TDS or EC data reported in GAMA for the reporting period.

 There is a relationship between EC and TDS (SWRCB, 2004), with a typical acceptable ratio of TDS to EC ranging from 0.55 to 0.7 (American Public Health Association, American Water Works Association, and Water Environment Foundation, 1999).
 TDS is measured by ESJWQC every five years, though the definition of undesirable results in the Merced GSP is based on the assumption that measurements will be recorded annually.
-Because ESJWQC is already measuring EC annually, the GSAs will begin using EC measurements to estimate TDS in years where TDS was not sampled.
-The ratio used for conversion will be 0.64 (where TDS [mg/L] $\approx$ EC [ $\mu$ S/cm] \ 0.64).
+Because ESJWQC is already measuring EC annually, the GSAs use EC measurements to estimate TDS in years where TDS is not sampled.
+The ratio used for conversion is 0.64 (where TDS [mg/L] $\approx$ EC [ $\mu$ S/cm] $\approx$ 0.64).
 This is based on an analysis of paired EC and TDS measurements recorded in Merced County, as shown in Figure 2-17.
 Each paired EC/TDS measurement was recorded on the same day at the same site.
-The line of best fit has a slope of 0.64 (the ratio), with a strong level of correlation based on the coefficient of determination (R-squared or R2) value of 0.985 out of 1.
+The line of best fit has a slope of 0.64 (the ratio), with a strong level of correlation based on the coefficient of determination (R2) value of 0.985 out of 1.

 Figure 2-17: Relationship Between Electrical Conductivity & Total Dissolved Solids a.
-This graph is based on 3,593 measurements of EC and TDS recorded on the same day at monitoring sites throughout Merced County from 1925-2022.
+This graph is based on 2,771 measurements of EC and TDS recorded on the same day at monitoring sites throughout Merced County from 1925-2023.